abhishek94056/Access-specifiers/README.md

 The package is mainly used to hold together logically related classes.

-We can create n packages in SRC folder but we can not create nested packages.
+We can create n packages in SRC folder but we can not create nested packages

 We can create n classes in any package.